Two-Stage Robust Quadratic Optimization with Equalities and its Application to Optimal Power Flow: Abstract

 \section{Abstract}

-In this work, we consider two-stage polynomial optimization problems under uncertainty.
+In this work, we consider two-stage quadratic optimization problems under ellipsoidal uncertainty.
 In the first stage, one needs to decide upon the values of a subset of optimization variables (control variables).
-In the second stage, the uncertainty is revealed and the rest of optimization variables (state variables) are set up as a solution to a known system of possibly non-linear equations.
-This type of problem occurs, for instance, in optimization for dynamical systems, such as electric power systems.
-We combine tools from polynomial and robust optimization to provide a framework for general adjustable robust polynomial optimization problems.
-In particular, we propose an iterative algorithm to build a sequence of (approximately) robustly feasible solutions with an improving objective value and verify robust feasibility or infeasibility of the resulting solution under a semialgebraic uncertainty set.
+In the second stage, the uncertainty is revealed and the rest of the optimization variables (state variables) are set up as a solution to a known system of possibly non-linear equations.
+This type of problem occurs, for instance, in optimization for dynamical systems, such as electric power systems as well as gas and water networks.
+We propose a {convergent} iterative algorithm to build a sequence of approximately robustly feasible solutions with an improving objective value.
 At each iteration, the algorithm optimizes over a subset of the feasible set and uses affine approximations of the second-stage equations while preserving the non-linearity of other constraints.
-The algorithm allows for additional simplifications in case of possibly non-convex quadratic problems under ellipsoidal uncertainty.
-We implement our approach for AC Optimal Power Flow and demonstrate the performance of our proposed method on M{\sc atpower} instances. \\
+We implement our approach and demonstrate its performance on M{\sc atpower} instances of AC Optimal Power Flow.
+This paper focuses on quadratic problems, but the approach is suitable for more general setups.